-Personalization is always good.
+Personalization in subject lines is always good.
 Stats and figures can pique interest.
 Discounts and deals get most people clicking.

-Your company can even use emojis — but don’t overdo it.
+Your company can even use emojis in the subject lines — but don’t overdo it.

 Whatever works for you, you have to know for sure.
 An A/B test will truly come in handy here.